trikxi666/BitcoinLottery/README.md

 nohup ./run_lottery.py &
 ```

-Another method is running it in a virtual terminal:
+OPTIONAL: Another method is running it in a virtual terminal:

 ```bash
 # Create a new virtual terminal